 Print all longest common sub-sequences in lexicographical order

-You are given two strings.
-Now you have to print all longest common sub-sequences in lexicographical order?
+You are given two strings, the task is to print all the longest common sub-sequences in lexicographical order.

 Input : str1 = "abcabcaa", str2 = "acbacba" Output: ababa abaca abcba acaba acaca acbaa acbca

 This problem is an extension of longest common subsequence.
 We first find the length of LCS and store all LCS in a 2D table using Memoization (or Dynamic Programming).
 Then we search all characters from ‘a’ to ‘z’ (to output sorted order) in both strings.
 If a character is found in both strings and the current positions of the character lead to LCS, we recursively search all occurrences with current LCS length plus 1.

 Below is the implementation of the algorithm.